-Although the command executable has the same name as the job in this case, this is not required.
+Note: Although the command executable has the same name as the job in this case, this is not required.
 The Job Name is any logical name that is meaningful to you.
 However, the command name refers to the physical file and must match the actual command.

-- Step 4 Click the Schedule tab.

-- Step 5 From the Calendar Name list, select work day.

-- Step 6 Click the Run tab.

-- Step 7 From the Runtime User list, select a runtime user who can use the Unix agent being used. - Step 8 Click the Options tab.
+- 4. Click the Schedule tab. - 5.
+In the Calendar Name list and select the work day calendar. - 6.
+Click the Run tab, and in the Runtime Users list, select a runtime user with access to the Unix agent. - 7.
+Click the Options tab.